jdlorimer/incremental-reading/README.md

 You will first need to have Anki installed.
 Download the relevant installer [here](http://ankisrs.net).

-Once Anki is installed, go to Tools → Add-ons → Browse & Install, then enter the code `1081195335`.

-To install manually, copy the following files into your add-ons folder:
+At present, v4 cannot be installed via AnkiWeb, since a separate section for Anki 2.1 add-ons has yet to be created.
+To install manually, download the GitHub repository ([here](https://github.com/luoliyan/incremental-reading-for-anki/archive/master.zip)) and extract the following files into your add-ons folder:

 * `ir`
 * `ir_addons.py`